KerstenDoering/CPI-Pipeline/ReadMe.rst

     - KERNELS= SL #APG #ST SST PT SpT kBSPS APG cosine edit SL Kim

-- With the current implementation, the scripts SL_pipeline_DS1.sh and SL_pipeline_DS2.sh make use of the files generated in the first preprocessing steps of the APG pipeline.
+- With the current implementation, the script SL_pipeline.sh and makes use of the files generated in the first preprocessing steps of the APG pipeline.
+As every file to be used can be called DS.xml, please take care, that you first the APG pipeline with any file renamed to DS.xml and then use the SL kernel pipeline.

 - Copy them to the directory, in which you started your APG kernel calculation.

-- If you did not yet run the APG kernel pipeline, open the scripts APG_pipeline_DS1.sh and APG_pipeline_DS2.sh, comment out the make experiment steps, and execute them as described in the previous section.
+- If you did not yet run the APG kernel pipeline, use the script APG_pipeline.sh first, comment out the make experiment steps, and execute it as described in the previous section.

 - The SL kernel pipeline does not need the dependency tree format and it makes use of the ppi-benchmark integrated Charniak-Lease package, but it needs the same cross-validation files to be directly comparable to the APG kernel approach.

 - You can use the same directory to execute the SL kernel scripts as you did in case of the APG kernel approach, because the two kernels use different directories:

-    - ./SL_pipeline_DS1.sh

-    - ./SL_pipeline_DS2.sh
+    - ./SL_pipeline.sh

 - The evaluation steps are very similar to the ones used for the APG kernel pipeline.